zopefoundation/z3c.pt/README.txt

       tal:repeat="i <some generator>"

-3. Attribute-access to dictionary entries is allowed, e.g.
+3. Attribute-access to dictionary entries is allowed in Python-expressions, e.g.

       dictionary.key

    can be used instead of ``dictionary['key']``.

-4. Expressions that return a callable are called.

-5. Expression interpolation is allowed:
+4. Expression interpolation is allowed in attributes and HTML content.

        <a href="mailto:${context.email}">${context.email}</a>

-6. Attribute-values are always escaped; document expressions are never.

-7. Default expression type can be set using ``tal:default-expression``.
+5. Default expression type can be set using ``tal:default-expression``.
    This is an alternative to providing the expression type before each expression.